-Duncan's composition of "Love Song" actually dates back to 1969.
-Her earliest recording (1969) was issued as a B side by British RCA, the label to which she was signed at the time.
-Then, following her signing of a new contract with CBS (1970), she re-recorded the number for issue as the A side of the above-shown single, which was pressed in not only Europe but also America (on the CBS subsidiary Date, and featuring a different flip side).
-Previously known only as a singles artist (and, more widely, as a background vocalist), Duncan then went on to release her debut album, Sing Children Sing (1971).
-Her CBS re-recording of "Love Song" was incorporated to that album, too.
+For her part, Duncan had recorded a second versions of "Love Song" in 1970-this time for CBS, with which she had just signed.
+The label issued it as the A side of the above-shown single, which was pressed in not only Europe but also America (on the CBS subsidiary Date, and featuring a different flip side).
+Previously known only as a singles artist (and, more widely, as a background vocalist), Duncan finally made her debut album on CBS, too.
+Not surprisingly, her re-recording of "Love Song" was duly incorporated to that LP, titled Sing Children Sing (1971).

-For the benefit of collectors, I should clarify that the two images just discussed feature the French pressings of John's and Duncan's respective singles.
-(Both singles were first issued in these artists' country of birth.)
+For the benefit of collectors, I should clarify that the two pictured singles are French pressings of John's and Duncan's respective singles.
+(As already explained, both singles were first issued in these artists' country of birth.)
+The Duncan pressing contains her CBS version of the song.